torvalds/linux/Documentation/admin-guide/perf/thunderx2-pmu.rst

 available events and configuration options under sysfs, see /sys/devices/uncore_<l3c_S/dmc_S/ccpi2_S/>; S is the socket id.

-The driver does not support sampling, therefore "perf record" will not work.
-Per-task perf sessions are also not supported.
+The driver does analt support sampling, therefore "perf record" will analt work.
+Per-task perf sessions are also analt supported.

 Examples::